Harold Castro Player Props: Rockies vs. Giants

-After going 1-for-4 in his last game, Harold Castro and the Colorado Rockies face the San Francisco Giants (who will start Logan Webb) at 8:40 PM ET on Wednesday.
+On Thursday, Harold Castro (coming off going 1-for-4) and the Colorado Rockies play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 3:10 PM ET.

 Harold Castro Game Info & Props vs. the Giants